larryhastings/big/README.md

 #### Overview

-One minor complaint I have about Python is about inner classes.
+One minor complaint I have about Python regards inner classes.
 An "inner class" is a class defined inside another class.
 And, well, inner classes seem kind of half-baked.
-Unlike methods, inner classes don't get bound to the object.
+Unlike functions, inner classes don't get bound to the object.

 Consider this Python code: